Cajun Recipes from Sage Hill Farms

 When the tomatoes start to break down into liquid add the white wine, and turn the heat to high until most of the alcohol burns off.
 Add the Shrimp Stock, remaining Cajun seasoning, garlic, bay leaves, black pepper, white pepper, cayenne (to taste), and Thyme.
 Bring to a boil then reduce to a low simmer.
 Simmer for 30-45 minutes.

 (If necessary at this point thicken the sauce with 1 Tbsp Cornstarch/ 2Tbsp water.
-Bring to a boil to maximize the thickening power of the cornstarch.)
+Bring to a boil to maximize the thickening power of the cornstarch.) ( a healthier substitute to cornstarch is Arrowroot) same proportions.

 Add the hot sauce, Worcestershire, and season to taste with Sea salt.
 Last chance to re-season your sauce, remember that good cooking is all about proper seasoning.
 Make your Boiled Rice, and season your shrimp with 1 Tbsp Sea salt and a pinch of Cayenne.